Oct 30, 2023

-This guide will explore the basic concept of performance marketing, from its definition and workflow to its benefits.
+This guide will explore the basic concept of performance advertising, from its definition and workflow to its benefits.
 We’ll also go over the best performance marketing platforms and share tips on how to apply this strategy to grow your business.

 What Is Performance Marketing?

 Performance marketing is a digital advertising strategy in which brands pay marketing companies or advertising platforms depending on the campaign results.
 Usually, this digital marketing performance is measured by a certain number of clicks or leads.